declausen/capstone_project/README.md

 <img src="images/headshot_square.PNG" width=30% height=30%/>
 </div><br>

 I am a Data Scientist living in Denver, Colorado.
-I believe in harnessing the power of computers to derive actionable insights from data in order to make more informed business decisions.
+I believe in harnessing the power of computing to derive actionable insights from data in order to make more informed business decisions.

 In 2013, I graduated from the University of Colorado, Boulder with a degree in Mathematics.
 I spent 3 years working as the Head of Human Resources and Accounts Receivable/Payable Manager for Smiley Inc., a small construction company in Boulder that specializes in historic residential remodels and renovations.